dereknugroho/act-kraken/README.md

 ## Usage

-1. In `main.py`, set the value of `EXPECTED_TRADE_VOLUME` to a value less than or equal to the amount purchased in Step 4 of the Setup section.
+1. In `main.py`, set the value of `EXPECTED_TRADE_VOLUME` to a value less than or equal to the amount manually purchased using the Kraken web interface in Step 4 of the Setup section.

 2. Execute `main.py`:
 ```